danieldriver/danieldriver.github.io/_posts/2013-11-20-textbooks.md

 ## BSTH 1013: Old Testament Scripture

-1. ESV translation (any format).
-This translation is required.
+1. ESV translation of the Bible (any format).
+(The NRSV and NJPS translations, which are more common in scholarly circles, are the only allowable substitutes.)
 Crossway puts out many editions, but you can get a [readable newsprint ESV][2] for about $5.

 2. *The Sabbath*, by A.J.
 Heschel -- [Paperback][3], $10.83